yogananda-muthaiah/FastAPI-Swagger/README.md

 ## Swagger Documentation

 FastAPI uses Swagger UI to create an interactive documentation interface.
 To access the Swagger documentation, run your FastAPI application and navigate to

+Swagger UI allows developers to explore and test API endpoints interactively.
+It displays detailed information about each endpoint, including parameters, request/response models, and example requests.
 ```
 http://127.0.0.1:8000/docs
 http://127.0.0.1:8000/redoc